SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

-In what is being described as "one of the biggest labor decisions of the Obama administration," the National Labor Relations Board (NLRB) on Thursday expanded its "joint-employer" standard, paving the way for unions to organize on a much broader scale--and striking fear into the hearts of corporations that have used previous labor laws to shift workplace responsibilities elsewhere.
+In what is being described as "one of the biggest labor decisions of the Obama administration," the National Labor Relations Board (NLRB) expanded its "joint-employer" standard on Thursday.
+This move paved the way for unions to organize on a much broader scale.
+It struck fear into the hearts of corporations that have used previous labor laws to shift workplace responsibilities elsewhere.

 In its 3-2 ruling, the NLRB held that Browning-Ferris Industries of California was a joint employer of workers hired by a contractor, Leadpoint Business Services, to help staff the company's recycling center.